Hillary Clinton 2008 presidential primary campaign: New Hampshire campaign office hostage-taking

 On November 30, 2007, a man identified as 47-year-old Leeland Eisenberg, armed with road flares strapped to his chest which he claimed were a bomb, entered a Clinton presidential campaign office in Rochester, New Hampshire.
 He took hostage the six people in it, and requested to speak to Clinton, believing she could assist him in gaining psychiatric help.
 Two hostages were released early on, a woman and her infant.
 Two subsequent hostages were released by Eisenberg during the first 90 minutes of the crisis and the final two Clinton staffers managed to escape the building on their own accord after more than five hours of being held against their will.
 The standoff ended with Eisenberg's surrender about six hours after the incident began.

 At the time of the event, Clinton was in the Washington D.C. area, scheduled to speak at a Democratic National Committee meeting in Vienna, Virginia; she canceled her appearances at public events for the remainder of the day.
-That evening she flew to Rochester in order to meet with and comfort the hostages, praise the law enforcement officials who handled the situation, and vow not to change her campaign style due to the incident.
+That evening she flew to Rochester in order to meet with and comfort the hostages, and praised the law enforcement officials who handled the situation, and vow not to change her campaign style due to the incident.